Dendrosicyos: Features

 It has a bulbous trunk and a small crown.
 It was first described by Isaac Bayley Balfour in 1882.
 A recent molecular phylogenetic analysis of the family Cucurbitaceae found that the Dendrosicyos lineage is about twice as old as the island, and thus seems to be an island relic of a progenitor lineage that became extinct on the mainland.

 The leaves are nearly round, covered with fine bristles, and slightly toothed.

 The yellow flowers (3 cm), males and females are present on the same plant for cross pollination.

 It reproduces only by seed.
 Fruits (3 x 5 cm) are green, turning brick-red when ripe.

 Seedlings subjected to overgrazing and regeneration may be compromised over time, except for seedlings protected from goats by Cissus subaphylla.
 The species is considered endangered.
 In Soqotri, its name is qamhiyn.

-Contrary to what its region of origin would suggest, Dendrosicyos socotranus responds well to a being drenched and fertilized, if the temperature is greater than 20 °C.
+Contrary to what its region of origin would suggest, Dendrosicyos socotranus responds well to being drenched and fertilized, if the temperature is greater than 20 °C.

 Individuals in their natural habitat can attain 3 meters (10 feet) in height.
 Trunks are succulent, but not bottle-shaped when young.
 The plant produces flowers when five years old.

 D. socotranus has a bottle-shaped base of fibrous wood (pachycaul).
 The trunk reaches a diameter of up to one meter.
 Numerous small twigs and branches grow from the stem, the bottle tree growth form making it distinctive.

 The base consists largely of parenchyma.
 In it are embedded small xylem strands that are linked to each other (anastomosis).
 These xylem strands have a cambium, and a secondary phloem forms.
 There is not a consistently active cambium - it will always be sequentially formed on the periphery of a new cambium (cambium successively).
 Dendrosicyos is the first member of the Cucurbitaceae in which such meristem has been demonstrated.

 The leaves are about 25 cm long and wide, its leaf edge being slightly thorny.
 On the underside of the leaves are trichomes of from two to seven cells, the cells often containing two cystoliths.
 The epidermal cells are lignified.

 The flowers occur in the leaf axils.
 The species is monoecious - male and female flowers on one plant.
 The flowers are yellowish-orange with long petals and the fruits are ovate.
 The seeds are about 6 mm.

 The plant contains dendrosycin, an iso-cucurbitacin with an unusual ring formation.